What are the different types of chemical bonds?

 Charge-Shift Bonds: Resonance Energy

 Charge-shift (CS) bonds are a relatively new concept in chemical bonding.
 These bonds occur when the bonding electrons have high kinetic energy due to repulsion by core electrons.
-In valence bond terms, CS bonds are characterized by a large resonance energy between the covalent and ionic forms of the bond.
-This type of bond is often found in compounds with abnormal bonding situations, such as propellanes and certain fluorine compounds.
+In valence bond terms, CS bonds are characterized by a large resonance energy between the covalent and ionic forms of the bond3.
+This type of bond is often found in compounds with abnormal bonding situations, such as propellanes and certain fluorine compounds3.

 Metallic Bonds: Electron Sea Model